ayushsaurabh/B-SIM/README.md

 Using the settings in the image above, we here provide a simple plug and play example to test the functioning of B-SIM on a personal computer.
 For this example, we provide three tiff files "raw_images_line_pairs_84x84_500nm_highSNR.tif", "illumination_patterns_line_pairs_168x168_500nm_highSNR.tif", and "ground_truth_line_pairs_168x168_500nm_highSNR.tif" containing 9 sinuosidal patterns and corresponding raw images as well as the ground truth.

 Currently, B-SIM only accepts square images but can be easily modified to accept rectangular images.
+Furthermore, the current version assumes a Gaussian point spread function but can be modified easily to incorporate any other shape.

-With the default settings in the image above, the code divides the image into 16 sub-images of equal size (a 4x4 grid).
-The sub-images are then sent to each processor and inference is performed on the fluorescence profile.
-The number of processors can be changed if running on a more powerful computer by changing "n_procs_per_dim" parameter.
+With the settings in the image above, the code divides the image into 16 sub-images of equal size (a 4x4 grid).
+The sub-images are then sent to each processor and inference is performed on the fluorescence intensity map.
+The number of processors can be changed if running on a more powerful computer by changing "n_procs_per_dim" parameter, which is set to 2 by default.

 To run this example, we suggest putting B-SIM scripts and the input tif files in the same folder/directory.
 Next, if running on a Windows machine, first confirm the current folder that julia is being run from by executing the following command in the REPL: